-You can use a bluetooth keyboard and a tablet, smartphone or a raspberry pi as a development environment.
-No more worries about closing your laptop, losing state, or more importantly: not enough RAM/disk/CPU.
-And it's cheaper, while being completely integrated with the cloud!
-There are some challenges like file sharing, but I have some tools in mind I could build for that..
+You can use a Bluetooth keyboard and a tablet, smartphone, or raspberry pi as a development environment.
+No more worries about closing your laptop, losing state, or more importantly: not having enough RAM/disk/CPU.
+And it's cheaper while being completely integrated with the cloud!
+There are some challenges like file sharing, but I have some tools in mind I could build for that.

 - Ask if someone would eat human flesh if no one got hurt or would know (Rob Walker's idea)